 - 2 cups frozen corn, thawed

 - 1 can (14-1/2 ounces) diced tomatoes, drained

 - 3 cups (12 ounces) shredded sharp cheddar cheese, divided

 - 1/3 cup water

 - 1 envelope taco seasoning

 - In a large bowl, combine the corn bread mix, eggs, milk and chilies until blended.
-Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Pour into a greased 13x9-in. baking pan.
+Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - In a large bowl, combine the beans, corn, tomatoes, green pepper, onion and 2 cups cheese.
 In a small bowl, whisk the water, vinegar, oil and taco seasoning.
 Pour over bean mixture; toss to coat.
 Cover and refrigerate for at least 2 hours.

 - Cut corn bread into 1-in. cubes.
 In a large serving bowl, layer the corn bread, bean mixture and remaining cheese.
 Serve immediately.
 Yield: 18 servings.